BlockchainCommons/torgap/README.md

 ## Example of Torgap Use

-Here are the 2 Torgaps and 3 Airgaps in the current [Gordian](https://github.com/BlockchainCommons/Gordian) architecture:
+There are two Torgaps and three Airgaps in the current [Gordian](https://github.com/BlockchainCommons/Gordian) architecture:

 <img src="https://raw.githubusercontent.com/BlockchainCommons/Gordian/master/Images/appmap.jpg" width="500" />

 In this example:
-* The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app talks to Mac [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS) bitcoin full-node located at home, for confirming bitcoin transactions.
+* The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app uses a Torgap to communicate with the Mac [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS) bitcoin full-node located at home, which confirms Bitcoin transactions.
-* The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app seperately talks to a Linux [Spotbit](https://github.com/BlockchainCommons/spotbit) server in the cloud, for aggregating bitcoin price information.
+* The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app seperately communicates through a Torgap with a Linux [Spotbit](https://github.com/BlockchainCommons/spotbit) server in the cloud, which aggregates bitcoin price information.

 ## Additional Information